Last updated on September 23rd, 2024 at 07:53 am

 What is the significance of collective identity in a collectivist society?

-Collective identity creates a sense of belonging and shapes individuals’ behaviour and attitudes, as they derive their sense of self from their group membership.
+Collective identity creates a sense of belonging and shapes individuals’ behavior and attitudes, as they derive their sense of self from their group membership.

 Finally